Freelancing Guide

 Pro tip:

 Build a rough version during the sales call using Bolt.new.
-Showing a working prototype in real-time converts prospects at 3x the rate of portfolio screenshots.
+Showing a working prototype in real-time is far more convincing than portfolio screenshots.

 Internal Business Tools